zeroasiccorp/wildebeest/README.md

         - copy it under your 'yosys/share/plugins'

-        - copy Zero Asic Src/Architectures files under 'yosys'/share/plugins'.
+        - copy Architectures and support files under 'yosys/share'.

 How to use 'yosys-syn' plugin with Yosys :
 ------------------------------------------